JakeHowdeshell/hw1-Horiseon-accessibility-standards/README.md

 WHEN I view the structure of the HTML elements
 THEN I find that the elements follow a logical structure independent of styling and positioning

-Made sure that the elements
+Made sure there was an accurate logic structure using the updated semantic HTML elements.

 WHEN I view the image elements
 THEN I find accessible alt attributes